-Have equipment available and be prepared to rig an emergency steering system in case of an emergency with the outboards.
-If you experience an outboard, steering or control failure, immediately turn off the engines.
+If you experience a propulsion, steering or control failure, immediately turn off the engines.
 Release the anchor to prevent drifting.
 Try to determine the failure and repair, if possible.
 Otherwise, call or signal for assistance.

 Distress Signals

 Federal law also requires boats 16 ft (4.8 m) and longer to carry day and night visual distress signals when operating on coastal waters, the Great Lakes, territorial seas or those waters directly connected to them, up to a point where the body of water is less than two miles wide.
 Carry several types of signaling devices to handle a variety of conditions.
 Have enough signals onboard to last three days.